 Franklin City Council meets the second and fourth Mondays of each month at 7:00 p.m. in the City Council Chambers, 207 West Second Avenue.
-Contact the Department of Public Works at the number noted above if you are interested in participating in decisions that affect your drinking water.
+Contact Steve Watson at the Department of Public Works at 757-562-8564 if you are interested in participating in decisions that affect your drinking water.